Conditions Bacterial throat infection (pharyngitis)

 What are the signs of strep throat?

-Common symptoms of a bacterial throat infection caused by streptococcal bacteria are:
+Common symptoms of a bacterial throat infection caused by streptococcal bacteria are as follows:

 - sore throat